December 12, 2024

 Use Rainwater or Distilled Water

-- Tap water can contain salts and minerals that build up in the soil over time.
-Rainwater or distilled water is gentler.
+• Tap water can contain salts and minerals that will build up in the soil over time.
+So using distilled or rainwater is a safer way to water your plant.

 Flush the Soil Occasionally

-- Every few months water the plant thoroughly to flush out excess salts and minerals.
+• Every few months give your ZZ plant a very thorough water to flush out any build up of the salts and minerals.

 Group with Other Plants